 Video technology is also an incredible tool to leverage when working remotely.
-It helps us to stay connected even when we are very far apart.
-To optimize your video meetings, you should:
+It helps you to stay connected even when you're physically apart from your colleagues To optimize your video meetings, you can:

 Test out your computer microphone, speakers and camera before important meetings to make sure they work.

-Be conscious of your physical background when in meetings, change to something more professional when needed.
+Be conscious of your physical background when in meetings and change to something more professional when needed.

-Use your video camera whenever possible—keeping your camera on can improve understanding and communication.
+Use your video camera whenever possible, which can improve understanding and communication.

 9. Pay attention to burnout

 The fusion of workspace and home space can lead to a lack of boundaries and breaks.
-Align with your manager and team on expected work outcomes so you are focusing less on how much you work and more on what you achieve.
+Align with your manager and team on expected work outcomes so you're focusing less on how much you work and more on what you achieve.
 You can also celebrate your achievements to improve your motivation.

-If you still feel overworked, create work start and stop rituals, forced movement moments (such as walking the dog, scheduled stretches), and gamified breaks.
+Create work start and stop rituals and forced movement moments, such as walking the dog and scheduling stretches.
 For example, try the Pomodoro Method by focusing for 25 minutes, then taking a mandatory five-minute break.
 Here are some additional ways to create boundaries around work and home time:

 Shut down your computer at the end of the day.

 Avoid opening your email or online chat after you've decided to sign off.

-Identify an activity that starts around the time you need to disconnect, such as a workout class, errand or appointment with a friend.
+Identify an activity that starts around the time you want to disconnect, such as a workout class, errand or appointment with a friend.